-In December 2018, we issued a promissory note to Livio Susin, one of our directors, in the principal amount of \$155,207, pursuant to which Mr. Susin loaned funds to us through a series of advances.
+In December 2018, we issued a promissory note to Livio Susin, one of our directors, in the principal amount of \$144,666, pursuant to which Mr. Susin loaned funds to us through a series of advances.
 All indebtedness under this promissory note bears interest at a rate of 21% per annum.
 The indebtedness under this promissory note is unsecured, and repayable 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a public exchange.
 As of September 30, 2022, the total outstanding principal amount of, and accrued interest under, this promissory note was \$86,269.
 In November 2022, we entered into debt settlement and subscription agreement with Mr. Susin for the settlement of the promissory note, through the issuance of common our shares at a 40% discount to the price of an initial public offering.
+The Company entered into a debt settlement and subscription agreement with the director and stockholder under which the note payable was settled on February 13, 2023 through the issuance of 36,962 common shares.
+The Company has no continuing obligation with respect to the note.

-In February 2019, we issued a second promissory note to Mr. Susin in the principal amount of \$255,091, pursuant to which he loaned funds to us through a series of advances.
+In February 2019, we issued a second promissory note to Mr. Susin in the principal amount of \$245,768, pursuant to which he loaned funds to us through a series of advances.
 Indebtedness under this promissory note bears interest at a rate of 2% per annum.
 The indebtedness under this promissory note is unsecured, and is repayable 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a public exchange.
 In January 2021, Mr. Susin forgave \$39,746 (CAD\$50,000) of indebtedness under this promissory note in exchange for 13,889 shares of our Class B common shares.
-As of September 30, 2022, the total outstanding principal of, and accrued interest under, this promissory note was \$203,401.
+During the year ended June 30, 2023, the Company made full repayment of the note of \$207,236 (CAD\$280,735).
+The Company has no continuing obligation with respect to the note.